Skip to content

 );

-State.run returns both the value and the final state as a tuple:
+State.run executes the transitions and returns a tuple containing both the final value and the final state:

-A common use case for State is generating unique integer IDs while building a data structure:
+A classic use case for State is generating unique, sequential IDs while constructing an immutable data structure:

 type IdState = number;